vladislavalerievich/gym-log/README.md

 - `React Query` for managing server state, getting data from the backend, and updating it.
 - `Redux` for managing application state.
 And `Redux Persist` to store state between page reloads.
 - `Formik` and `Yup` for object schema validation for login and register pages.

+---

+### Ideas for improvement

+- Add logic for email confirmation on registration.
+- Add logic for password reset on the login page.